cynic123/collections-utils/README.md

 ## **collections-utils-ts**
-##### A simple TypeScript based JS library for different collections available in Java.
+##### A simple TypeScript based JS library for some of the collections available in Java.

 ### **Install**
 > npm install --save collections-utils-ts